EthanThatOneKid/hex-word-colors/README.md

 ## Experiment 🧪

 I was curious if it was possible to write any words as a hexidecimal numeral that would be relavent to their actual color representation.
-For example, `___`.
+For example, "ice" can be written as `#1ce` in hexadecimal and it coincidentally has an icy-blue color!

 ### Constraints